Mystery-Novel-Online/MNO-Client/docs/Characters/Outfit Metadata.md

 - `image` (optional, string):
   The base image used (e.g., `"body"`).

+- `video` (optional, string):
+  The video file that is played before the emote is displayed.

 - `pre` (optional, string):
   Specifies a pre-animation to play before the emote appears.